I recently stumbled across an interesting interview question: "Which is harder for a database to handle — INSERT or UPDATE?"

 The UPDATE Operation

 While INSERT introduces new data, UPDATE modifies what already exists — and this is where things get tricky.
-UPDATE operations often involve multiple subsystems within the database, making them resource-intensive.
+UPDATE operations often involve multiple subsystems within the database, making it resource-intensive.

 Finding the Rows